Twitter API Alternative

 Compare search coverage, user lookup needs, timeline workflows, pricing, setup effort, docs, and how much engineering work is required to support the real use case over time.

-If your main concern is cost, rate limits, integration effort, or workflow fit, compare the official X API with a practical third-party Twitter API against one real use case before you commit.
+If your main concern is cost, rate limits, or integration effort, compare the official X API with a practical third-party Twitter API against one real use case before you commit.